-We’re inviting our members and the public to give parkrun a try.
+This September, we want everyone to give parkrun a try as part of Personal Better Day.
 We think that once you’ve tried it, you’ll be hooked.

 parkrun is for everyone!
 From walkers and beginner runners all the way to Olympic athletes, the parkrun community is for anyone who wants to be involved.